xmos/fwk_voice/modules/lib_adec/doc/src/getting_started.rst

 --------

-``lib_adec`` is a library which provides functions for measuring and correcting delay offsets between the reference input to the device and the loudspeaker output which is present in the input microphone signal to the device.
+``lib_adec`` is a library which provides functions for measuring and correcting delay offsets between the reference input and the loudspeaker output which is seen in the microphone input signal.
 ``lib_adec`` depends on ``lib_aec`` and ``lib_xs3_math`` libraries.
 For more details about the ADEC, refer to :ref:`adec_overview`